 A SPATIAL SOUND MEMORIAL TO AN EXTINCT MIGRATION ROUTE

-Paso is a memorial to an extinct migration route.
-It remembers the chalk land bridge that once connected Britain to Europe and the animal migrants (including 3 species of early human) that crossed it until its collapse due to climate change 450,000 years ago.
+Paso is a memorial to an extinct migration route: the chalk land bridge that once connected Britain to Europe and all the animal migrants (including three species of early humans) that crossed it before its collapse due to climate change 450,000 years ago.